 I was introduced to the Falun Gong / Falun Dafa cult by attending their Shen Yun traditional Chinese dance show without any knowledge of what I was in for.
 It brought back echoes of my own cult upbringing.

-Today was a holiday for my mom and her partner Mike, and we had plans for the evening.
-A big production traditional Chinese dance performance, Shen Yun, in town for two days only at the Fuchu Forest Art Theater.
+It was a holiday for my mom and her partner Mike, and we had plans for the evening.
+A big-production traditional Chinese dance performance, Shen Yun, in town for two days only at the Fuchu Forest Art Theater.
 Mike had bought the tickets before I arrived in Japan, and I was eager to check it out.
-I’d been seeing heavy and elaborate advertising for them over the last few years in California, Washington DC, and on Facebook.
+I’d been seeing their heavy and elaborate advertising for years where I’d been living in California and Washington DC, as well as on Facebook.

 So dude.
-These burgers, hot dogs, and milkshakes just taste fuckin’ different than what you get at any American chains.
+These burgers, hot dogs, and milkshakes just taste fuckin’ different than what you get at any American chain.
 Different, plus delicious.